 listed on the FAFSA will receive an electronic copy of the SAR.

-of the processed Student Aid Report (ISIR), we will contact you
+copy of the processed Student Aid Report (ISIR), we will contact

-complete the financial aid process.
-The Financial Aid Office reviews
+you by mail to complete the financial aid process.
+The Financial

-accepted into a degree or approved certificate program and taking
+degree or approved certificate program and taking courses to

-courses to complete your graduation requirements.
-As part of the
+complete your graduation requirements.
+As part of the awarding

-awarding process, the Financial Aid Office is required to make sure
+process, the Financial Aid Office is required to make sure you

 - The STCC Financial Aid Office begins the notification process